Kyllingene/anerror/README.md

-# Anerror
+# Errata

-Anerror is a crate to simplify errors in your binary crates.
+Errata is a crate to simplify errors in your binary crates.
 The problem arises in code like this:

 ```rust
 fn main() {